Going Dutch (TV series): Production

 The series was first announced in January 2024, with Leary serving as an executive producer.
 In May 2024, it was announced that Leary was set to star in the series.
 In September 2024, other actors, including Pudi, were announced as cast members.
 In October 2024, it was announced that Morton and Tate were cast in the series.
 The series was shot entirely in Ireland; a real Irish Army base was used as the primary filming location.

 On May 7, 2025, Fox renewed the series for a second season.
 On August 27, 2025, Hilary Winston joined the second season as a co-showrunner alongside series' creator and showrunner of the first season Joel Church-Cooper.
 Winston is also expected to serve as an executive producer.
 On September 4, 2025, Kristen Johnston was cast in a recurring role for the second season.
+On May 4, 2026, Fox canceled the series after two seasons.

 Release

 Going Dutch premiered on Fox on January 2, 2025.
 It became available to stream on Hulu on the following day.
-The second season is scheduled to premiere on January 15, 2026.
+The second season premiered on January 15, 2026.